API Keys

 The connection between the SDK and the glasses involves a handshake process.

-If valid - the connection is approved, otherwise the glasses disconnected the application.
+If valid, the connection is approved; otherwise the glasses disconnect the application.

 In order to generate the glasses certificate and to enable connection to the glasses, the SDK needs an API Key.